basf/mamba-tabular/README.md

     <h1>Mambular: Tabular Deep Learning (with Mamba)</h1>
 </div>

 Mambular is a Python library for tabular deep learning.
 It includes models that leverage the Mamba (State Space Model) architecture, as well as other popular models like TabTransformer, FTTransformer, and tabular ResNets.
 Check out our paper `Mambular: A Sequential Model for Tabular Deep Learning`, available [here](https://arxiv.org/abs/2408.06291).
+Also check out our paper introducing (TabulaRNN)[https://arxiv.org/pdf/2411.17207] and analyzing the efficiency of NLP inspired tabular models.

 <h3> Table of Contents </h3>